aruskin/bg-in-boston/_posts/2022-05-03-bg-at-paradise.markdown

 > Perhaps Grebenshikov was wrong in leaving [Aquarium] home.
 It would be a bit like Bruce Springsteen making his Russian debut without the E Street Band.
 In effect, we've been denied the full range of Grebenshikov's talent, which is a very risky move on his part.

 I'm curious to see if I can find any more reviews, but I'm not really sure where else to look.
 Are there other local papers that would have published concert reviews?
 Would someone who attended the concert have written about it and posted their recollections online years later?
+Do I need to go out and try to collect oral histories?

 ---

 [^1]: Super excited to stumble on this, as this article predates Ryback's excellent monograph on the topic (incidentally, also available to borrow from [Internet Archive](https://archive.org/details/rockaroundblochi0000ryba)) by a few years and has this lovely note at the end: "For information on where to buy Soviet-bloc rock recordings send a self-addressed stamped envelope to: Timothy W. Ryback, German Department, Harvard University, Cambridge 02138"
 [^2]: Went ahead and created a [MusicBrainz artist entry](https://musicbrainz.org/artist/c3ed6b69-0645-436f-9f66-96f2aabdcae8) for them; I'm assuming that [this Facebook artist page](https://www.facebook.com/hidinginpublicband) with the description "Late 80's very early 90's Boston band" is them and from some initial searching in the _Phoenix_, I can see yet another interesting little research path to follow, since you can sort of track their career through the classified ads and event listings.
 [^3]: One could also search "boris grebenshikov boston 1989" and find a copy of the review of that concert from the _Boston Globe_ republished on an Aquarium fan site.
-But I couldn't possibly advocate the use of such a resource that violates copyright.
+But I couldn't possibly advocate the use of a copyright-violating resource.